Due to high demand, the immersive art experience VIVA FRIDA KAHLO in Munich has been extended

 Frida Kahlo was undoubtedly one of the most fascinating artists of the 20th century.
 Her life story is full of drama, tragedy, and unbridled joie de vivre.

-Besides herself, Frida Kahlo drew artistic inspiration from Mexican folklore with its inexhaustible world of color, as well as the elements of nature.
+Frida Kahlo's artistic inspiration, besides herself, came from Mexican folklore with its inexhaustible world of color, as well as from the elements of nature.
 In this way, Frida Kahlo created herself as an icon – the traditional Mexican Tehuana costume became her trademark, and Frida Kahlo herself a symbol of her time.

 Kahlo died of pulmonary tuberculosis in early July 1954 at the age of only 47.
 She left behind a magnificent body of work whose popularity continues to this day and which has significantly influenced many famous artists.
 Much about Frida Kahlo's life remains the subject of multiple interpretations and speculations—which is not surprising given the influence she had on the art world.